mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 The voices stopped and a pool of rage welled up within her from the static that remained on the line, but she handled it with the finesse of a leader.
 To let that passion burn uncontrollably would be to waste it.
 Instead she let it burn slowly, fueling her planning, crafting her speech, filling the hearts of her people.
 Passion was her own personal Ara, giving her the means to its own end.

-Her fervid limbs slipped through the crowds of Rudjanese who remained blissfully ignorant and powerless to the greater changes happening around them.
+Her fervid limbs slipped through the crowds of Rudjani who remained blissfully ignorant and powerless to the greater changes happening around them.
 They were hungry and they were envious; nothing would stop them from filling the docks of the merchant's quarter with their demands.
 She felt a false disdain for them but did not let it slow her charge toward the gates to Heiko.
 She was cautious as she approached the mostly empty gate, but did not see any signs of a trap.

 She called to her from the inside, "Bavle...," but there was no response nor sign of anyone.

 "Bavle!" she called again, making sure to be heard.
-But no one was there to hear her. *Neither fear of death nor promise of reward*, she recalled Bavle saying, and a wave of dread washed over her.
+But no one was there to hear her. _Neither fear of death nor promise of reward_, she recalled Bavle saying, and a wave of dread washed over her.
 The entire city had become an elaborate trap and she was in the middle of it all.